The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

 Listings verification

-PR rollout preparation
+PR preparation

-Email communication setup
+Email communication launch

-GOAL OF PHASE 1 INITIATIVE
+GOAL OF THE PHASE 1 INITIATIVE

 Educational outreach